openturns/openturns/python/doc/theory/data_analysis/linear_regression.rst

 .. topic:: API:

-    - See :class:`~openturns.LinearModelFactory` to build a linear model
+    - See :class:`~openturns.LinearModelAlgorithm` to build a linear model
-    - See :class:`~openturns.LinearModel` for the linear model itself
+    - See :class:`~openturns.LinearModelResult` for the associated results
     - See :py:func:`~openturns.VisualTest_DrawLinearModel` to draw a linear model
     - See :py:func:`~openturns.VisualTest_DrawLinearModelResidual` to draw the residual
     - See :py:func:`~openturns.LinearModelTest_LinearModelFisher` to assess the nullity of the coefficients